One Man’s Staircase Is Another Man’s Mountain

 bilateral knee replacement.

 Mark Rickerson hated stairs.
 Simply standing at the bottom of a staircase felt like a bad dream.
 Trying to reach the top was an absolute nightmare.
 “People would tell me they could feel my pain just watching me struggle on each step,” recalls Mark.

-At the age of 54, every activity Mark considered revolved around his knees.
+By the time he was 54, every activity Mark considered revolved around his knees.
 “The constant pain of bone-rubbing-on-bone arthritis affected every decision I made,” he says.
 Mark lived that way for five years and when he couldn’t take the pain any longer, a single decision transformed his life.
-Then he underwent bilateral total knee replacement at Abington Health’s Orthopaedic & Spine Institute (OSI) at Lansdale Hospital.
+Then he underwent bilateral total knee replacement at Abington’s Orthopaedic & Spine Institute (OSI) at Abington – Lansdale Hospital.

 Like many people who develop osteoarthritis, Mark had a family history of the disease.
 He had also played high-contact sports in high school and got knocked around a quite a bit.
 Later, his occupation as a construction engineer was hard on his knees.
 Over the years, the trauma to his knee joints combined with his genetic predisposition to degenerative arthritis, caused the wearing-away of cartilage in his knees, essentially destroying the joints.
 He had tried prescription medications and injections for knee pain, but eventually, they stopped working.

 “One morning I woke up and just couldn’t take it anymore,” says Mark.
 “I had had enough.”
 Mark discussed his surgical options with Andrew Star, MD, chief of Orthopaedic Surgery, Abington Hospital, and medical director, OSI, and opted to have both knees replaced at the same time.